-- The diagnostic tool must be connected to a Wi-Fi network - If you are a new user, you will need to create a new account, see ALTUS New User Registration.
+- The diagnostic tool must be connected to a Wi-Fi network - Account registration is required online - If you are a new user, you will need to create a new account, see ALTUS New User Registration. - If you already have a SureTrack® account, see ALTUS SureTrack User Setup.